Frnsabir/cprd-atorvastatin-ade/README.md

 This repository contains **R scripts, configuration files, and documentation** for the project:

 > **“Ethnic Disparities in Adverse Drug Events Among Adults Prescribed Atorvastatin”**
-> A retrospective cohort study using CPRD Aurum linked with Hospital Episode Statistics (HES) APC,
+> A retrospective cohort study using CPRD Aurum linked with Hospital Episode Statistics (HES) APC
 >  and Index of Multiple Deprivation (IMD) data.

 The project explores how **ethnicity and clinical factors** influence the risk of adverse drug events (ADEs)